 General revenue receives the most attention in the budget because it is the largest of the "uncommitted" revenue sources available to the state.
 It is also the fund to which most general tax receipts are credited.
-The Legislature may spend general revenue dollars for any purpose.
+The Legislature may appropriate general revenue dollars for any purpose.

-Federal funds, restricted receipts, and other funds, by contrast, are dedicated to a specific purpose.
+Federal funds, restricted receipts, and other funds, by contrast, are dedicated to specific purposes.
+For example, the Legislature may not appropriate monies from the Unemployment Insurance Fund to build new prisons.
 Other funds include the University and College Funds, the Transportation Fund, the Unemployment Insurance Fund and the Temporary Disability Insurance Fund.
-For example, the Legislature may not spend monies from the Unemployment Insurance Fund to build new prisons.

 Within the budget documents, schedules contain expenditure data for two actual fiscal years, the current fiscal year and the budget year.
-The schedules display agency data by fund source for All Funds, General Revenue, Federal Funds, Restricted Receipts, and Other funds.
+The schedules display agency data by fund source for All Funds, General Revenue, Federal Funds, Restricted Receipts, and Other Funds.